rafjohnson/GitHub_to_Excel/README.md

 ## ---Usage---
 Upon opening the file, you may be prompted to enable macros for this sheet.
 Click Enable Content.

-To kick off the macro, you can go to the developer tab in Excel, and click Macros.
-Select ThisWorkbook.OnRun macro, and click run.
-The sheet will populate with the board and card info.
-If you do not have the developer tab, right click on the ribbon (the area with File, Home, Insert) and select "Customize Ribbon".
-Click "Developer" in the right side box and click Ok.
+To run the report, select the run mode and click Run.
+A new sheet will open for saving.
+Full is the original mode, getting all information about the board.
+Issues Only mode places all issues on the board in a single spreadsheet, with only Status, Incident Number, Short Description, State, Story Points, and Card Address.

 !!!
-Remember to remove the Config tab and save as XLSX before emailing out.
-Most orgs will not allow emailing of XLSM (macro enabled workbooks), and the Personal Access Token should be kept private as it's essentially a password.
+The Personal Access Token should be kept private as it's essentially a password.